Wizacorn/darkyj.github.io/_posts/2020-05-29-my_first_blog_post.markdown

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.

-If you're loooking for an extensive and truly in depth tutorial, please take a look at [Programming Historian's tutorial][programminghistorian-tut].
+If you're looking for an extensive and truly in depth tutorial, please take a look at [Programming Historian's tutorial][programminghistorian-tut].
 This wonderful human goes into all the little tid-bits you may find yourself wondering.
 I didn't need it exactly but if I didn't know where to begin, I'd start there.